JorgeAndOmics/HRAS-Activation-Classifier/README.md

 This project is licensed under the terms of the MIT license.
 See the  `LICENSE`  file for more information.

 ## References
-All structures used for training the model are available at the end of the preprocessing phase in the generated metadata file.
 - Floor, M., WCN.
 GitHub.
 Retrieved 6 September 2023, from https://github.com/Martin-Floor/WCN
 - Olsson, M. H. M., Søndergaard, C. R., Rostkowski, M., & Jensen, J. H. (2011).
 PROPKA3: Consistent Treatment of Internal and Surface Residues in Empirical p K a Predictions.
 Journal of Chemical Theory